-A-YDS Test-Kit for the detection of the Arylhydrocarbon (Ah) receptor mediated activity
+A-YDS Test-Kit for the detection of the Arylhydrocarbon (Ah) receptor mediated effects

-In our uniquely developed A-YAS® (Arxula Yeast Androgen Screen) test method the best properties of all effect-based and not ELISA-related methods are combined.
-Hence, this test kit enables you to determine the estrogenic activity of aqueous samples already at a concentration of dioxin and dioxin-active substances in ng/L range.
+In our uniquely developed A-YDS test kit, the best properties of all effect-based methods are combined.
+This Non-ELISA based method enables you to determine the concentration of dioxin and dioxin-active substances in ng/L range.

-The A-YDS intended use is the testing of substances.
-The cell-based screening method determines the activity of single substances and the cumulative activities of a substance mix which are mediated by Arylhydrocarbon (Ah) receptors.
-Sterile conditions are not required.
-Using standardized production conditions, we can ensure the consistent quality our test organism.
-The ready-to-use yeast offers the benefit of significantly reducing your workload.
-By using the recombinant test organism Arxula adeninivorans you can test your samples within ca. 26 hours for the presence of Ah-receptor affine ligands.
+This cell-based screening method determines the activity of single substances and the cumulative activities of a substance mix which are mediated by Arylhydrocarbon (Ah) receptors.
+It is intended to be used for testing of substances like meat and fish.
+Sterile conditions are not required for this test.
+The ready-to-use yeast offers the benefit of significantly reducing your workload and workflow.
+By using the recombinant test organism Arxula adeninivorans you can test your samples within approximately 26 hours for the presence of Ah-receptor affine ligands.
+Using standardized production conditions, we ensure the consistent quality our test organism.

 The A-YDS Test-Kit is suitable for the analysis of